cyrus-/relit/README.md

 ```

 ### Abbreviations
-To make TLM application even more concise, we can open `Regex_notation` to bring `$regex` into scope:
+To make TLM applications even more concise, we can open `Regex_notation` to bring `$regex` into scope:
 ```reason
 open Regex_notation;
 let r = $regex `(a*bb(b|a)b)`;